earaujoassis/dev-box/README.md

 In this case, `.` is the current working directory (CWD) (`echo $PWD`); it's the current directory where the `dev-box` command was called.
 It will basically create a link between the current directory with the Vagrant's VM `/hook` folder.
 Thus, you will be able to run any command from within the Vagrant machine using the files and folders listed in `.`.
 It is only possible to hook one folder at a time.
-The CWD will be available in Vagrant's VM `/hook`.
+The CWD will be available in Vagrant's VM `/hook` path.
 You may hook absolute or relative paths as well.
 Once the hook is done, you may run commands from within the `/hook` folder:

 ```sh